Hansjörg Eichler Scientific Research Fund

 Applications for an Award from the Hansjörg Eichler Research Fund are welcomed from all current financial members of the Australasian Systematic Botany Society.
 The project must contribute to Australasian systematic botany (including cryptogams); must be carried out within Australasia; and the applicant must be attached to an Australasian research institute (in the broadest sense)

-Students, recent graduates and newly-established botanists will be given preference.
+Students, recent graduates, newly-established botanists and non-salaried researchers will be given preference.
 Applications will be assessed on the quality of the applicant and the proposed project.
 The project should be clearly defined in scope and preferably result in a publication.

 Submissions already received may be resubmitted if so desired.